PriyavKaneria/PriyavKaneria/README.md

 ### A Subtle Welcome by [Priyav K Kaneria](https://priyavkaneria-resume.netlify.app)👋

-Hey, I am Pre-Final year at Motilal Nehru National Institute of Technology, Allahabad.
-I'm a Full Stack developer armed with an experienced knowledge of some of the more popular and loved frameworks and languages as below -
+Hey, I am a Final year student at Motilal Nehru National Institute of Technology, Allahabad.
+I'm a Full Stack developer armed with an experienced knowledge of some of the popular and loved frameworks and languages as below -
 - Backend technologies = FastAPI, Flask, Django, Elixir, Golang
 - Frontend technologies = NextJs, ReactJs, Svelte, Alpine, Phoenix
 - DB = PostgreSQL, mySQL, Supabase, Firebase